audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Contents of this README:

 1. Licensing
-2. Changes in version 1.3.7 Beta
+2. Changes in version 1.3.8 Beta
-3. Known Issues
+3. Known Issues at Release
 4. Source Code, Libraries and Additional Copyright Information
 5. Compilation Instructions
 6. Previous Changes going back to version 1.1.0